 Port of Houston

-Some of this port’s major exports include wood, fertilizers, iron, and steel.
-However, its primary exports are petroleum, mineral products, oils, and plastics.
+The Port of Houston is one of the busiest ports in the US, playing a vital role in international trade.
+In 2022, Houston port had a TEU capacity of 3,974,901.
+Some of the major exports of this port include wood, fertilizers, iron, and steel.
+The primary exports are petroleum, mineral products, oils, and plastics.
 In terms of imports, there’s palm oil, ethanol, kerosene, juices, milk, and wine.

 Port of Seattle